luhenry/luhenry.github.io/_drafts/differences-in-calling-conventions.md

 ---
-title: "Differences in Calling Convention"
+title: "Differences in Calling Conventions"
 layout: post
 ---

-_This post is part a [series]({% post_url 2020-09-07-openjdk-on-aarch64 %}) about some discoveries I make as I am adding support for Windows-AArch64 and macOS-AArch64 to the OpenJDK_
+_This is an installment in a [series of posts]({% post_url 2020-09-07-openjdk-on-aarch64 %}) that will highlight discoveries I am making as I add support for Windows-AArch64 and macOS-AArch64 to the OpenJDK_

-_If you don't know what an ABI or a calling convention is, I invite you to read [What's an ABI anyway?]({% post_url 2020-09-08-whats-an-abi-anyway %}).
-If you're still not sure what an ABI is, let me know at [hi@ludovic.dev](mailto:hi@ludovic.dev), and I'll make sure to update the article._

-In [ARM64 Function Calling Convention](https://developer.apple.com/library/archive/documentation/Xcode/Conceptual/iPhoneOSABIReference/Articles/ARM64FunctionCallingConventions.html), Apple describes where and how the macOS-AArch64 calling convention differs from the [official one](https://developer.arm.com/documentation/ihi0055/b/) used on Linux and Windows.
+In the [ARM64 Function Calling Convention](https://developer.apple.com/library/archive/documentation/Xcode/Conceptual/iPhoneOSABIReference/Articles/ARM64FunctionCallingConventions.html), Apple describes where and how the macOS-AArch64 calling convention differs from the [official one](https://developer.arm.com/documentation/ihi0055/b/) used on Linux and Windows.
+This calling convention is part of the ABI which you can read more about at [What's an ABI anyways?]({% post_url 2020-09-08-whats-an-abi-anyway %}).

-The more impactful divergence to Hotspot is the alignment of parameters passed on the stack.
 In the official calling convention, parameters are 8-bytes aligned, while on macOS (and iOS), the parameters are aligned on their size.
 For example, `int` is 4-bytes wide and 4-bytes aligned, and `short` is 2-bytes wide and 2-bytes aligned.
 That impacts any Java code calling into native code (into the VM or via JNI, for example).
-Luckily there are only a few places in Hotspot that generate this transition from Java to native: in the interpreter and in the compiler.

-Due to technical and historical reasons, the code is not shared across these two.
-We'll then need to modify both for everything to work.
+We can expose this failures with something as simple as `java -version`.

 ## The symptoms

-While trying to make `java -version` run, I encounter the following issue:
+That is what happens when I run `java -version`:

 ```
 $> build/macosx-aarch64-server-slowdebug/jdk/bin/java -version